cloud4rpi/docs/docs/faq.md

 Packet is a data portion sent from a device to the Cloud4RPi server (using the [MQTT](/api/mqtt/#cloud4rpi-mqtt-broker) or [HTTPs](/api/http/) protocol).
 A single packet can include multiple variable values.
 [Diagnostic data](/api/mqtt/#diagnostic-data) transfer is unlimited and does not consume packets.

-Packets information is displayed at the top right corner of [Devices](https://cloud4rpi.io/devices) and [Control Panels](https://cloud4rpi.io/control-panels) pages.
+Packets information is displayed at the top right corner of Cloud4RPi pages and on the [Account](https://stage.cloud4rpi.io/account) page.

 ![](packets.png)